For more detailed information, please change to the German version of this website.

 Solidarity Fund of the UdK Berlin

-The grants will be awarded by the studierendenWERK BERLIN.
+The grants are awarded by the studierendenWERK BERLIN.

 Further information on the Solidarity Fund can be found here.